-In some cases, reducing your electricity usage to lower your monthly electricity payment is absolutely the right move, but only in some.
+In some cases, reducing your electricity usage to lower your monthly electricity payment is absolutely the right move.
 To know how to reduce your monthly payments, you must first understand what method your utility uses to determine how you are billed, a task more complicated than any of us would like.

-Many utilities are currently transitioning to different rate schemes to help them reach government mandated renewable energy goals.
-For example in California, the three biggest utilities have already transitioned businesses over to a time-of-use structure (discussed below) and will transition all residential customers to the same structure by 2019.
-So even if you do understand your bill, it is important to understand the other structures out there for if and when your utility makes a change.
+Many utilities are currently transitioning to different rate schemes to help effectively manage the supply vs demand to stabilize grid infrastructures as well as to help them reach government mandated renewable energy goals.
+For example, in California, the three investor owned utilities (IOU’s) have already transitioned businesses over to a time-of-use structure and have begun transitioning all residential customers to an overly complicated dynamic pricing model by 2019.
+So even if you do understand your bill, it is important to understand the other structures out there for if and when your utility makes the change.

 These definitions are all simplified overviews of the foundational rate structures used by most utilities.
 Every utility will have their own unique specifications to the structure, and it is up to you to determine which of the options they offer suits your needs best.